mido/mido/docs/index.rst

 .. version is automatically generated.

-This document refers to Mido version |version|.
+This document refers to Mido version |release|.

 .. note::